 Status: Rare spring migrant east, rare casual central.
-Uncommon, locally common, regular breeder east.
+Uncommon, locally common, regular breeder east and north central.
 Rare fall migrant east.

 Documentation: Specimen: UNSM ZM6887, 18 May 1901 Child’s Point, Sarpy Co.

 Taxonomy: No subspecies are currently recognized (Pyle 1997).

 Three song types described by Silcock et al (2021) were shown to occur throughout the species’ range but with individual distributions apparently relatable to various glacial events.
 All three song types occur in Nebraska, although at sites inventoried to date, Song Type A (introductory note sequence consisting of alternating upstroke and downstroke note pairs) predominates.

 Spring: Mar 29, 30, 30 <<<>>> summer

 This species is a very early migrant, generally arriving in early to mid-Apr.

 There are few reports away from the mapped breeding range: 6 May 1984 Polk Co (Jorgensen 2012), and 13 May 1991 Hall Co.
 One in Thomas Co 12-13 May 1973 was listed as “hypothetical” (Bray 1994).
 Tout (1947) listed spring reports for Lincoln Co 4 May 1920 (“a dead bird too ‘ripe’ to preserve”) and 7 May 1933.